Kennebec Valley Youth Symphony Orchestras

 Join our Orchestra!

-Auditions for New Members take place (in person at East Winthrop Baptist Church) in September 2021
+Auditions for New Members take place in February 2022

 To sign up for an audition, you will need to fill out the form